winningproduct/learn-portal/models/8-optimize/log-indexing-and-analysis.md

 In order to leverage log data for better insights, you need an efficient mechanism to search through them and analyse.

-Considering following facts might assist you in tuning the performance.
+Considering following facts might assist you in this regard.

 - **Should consider search performance during indexing decisions** - As indexing and searching compete for resources, allowing higher CPU utilization for indexing can adversely affect search performance.
 Therefore, need to find a trade-off.